 Diversity Committee: The Diversity Committee consists of senior staff counselors and interns who volunteer to serve on this committee.
 The chair of the committee is determined by the committee members.
 The committee meets throughout the academic year to plan and facilitate staff development (e.g., speakers, field trips, retreats, etc.) that contributes to ongoing awareness, knowledge, and sensitivity to multicultural and diversity issues.

-Intern Selection Committee: The Intern Selection Committee consists of senior staff counselors and interns who volunteer to serve and is chaired by the Coordinator of Training.
-The committee reviews the application and interview procedures, as well as the interview questions.
+Intern Selection Committee: The Intern Selection Committee consists of senior staff counselors and interns who volunteer to serve.
+This committee is chaired by the Coordinator of Training.
+The committee reviews application and interview procedures, as well as interview questions.
 Interns are asked to develop a vignette to be used in the role play portion of the interviews.
 The committee reads all applications identified by the Coordinator of Training as meeting minimum requirements and then engages in discussion to make decisions regarding applicants to interview.
-Committee members participate in the applicant interviews and once all interviews are complete, the committee meets to determine which applicants to rank and in what order.
+Committee members participate in the applicant interviews and once all interviews are completed, the committee meets to determine which applicants to rank and in what order.